C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

    }

 .. note::
-   Each slave can or can't allow the payload to change when valid is high and ready is low.
-For examples:
+   Each slave may or may not allow the payload to change when valid is high and ready is low.
+For example:

-* An priority arbiter without lock logic can switch from one input to the other (which will change the payload).
+* A priority arbiter without lock logic can switch from one input to the other (which will change the payload).
-* An UART controller could directly use the write port to drive UART pins and only consume the transaction at the end of the transmission.
+* A UART controller could directly use the payload port signal to drive the UART TX pins and only consume the transaction at the end of the transmission.

-  Be careful with that.
+Be mindful of which kind of compnent you're using.

 Functions
 ---------